Diabetes - insulin therapy

 Below are the different types of insulin:

-- Rapid-acting or fast-acting insulin starts working within 15 minutes, peaks in 1 hour, and lasts for 4 hours.
+- Rapid-acting or fast-acting insulin starts working within 15 minutes, peaks in 1 hour, and lasts for 2 to 4 hours.
 It is taken right before or just after meals and snacks.
 It is often used with longer-acting insulin.

 - Regular or short-acting insulin reaches the bloodstream 30 minutes after use, peaks within 2 to 3 hours, and lasts 3 to 6 hours.
 This is taken a half-hour before meals and snacks.
 It is often used with longer-acting insulin.

 - Intermediate-acting insulin starts working within 2 to 4 hours, peaks in 4 to 12 hours, and lasts 12 to 18 hours.
 This is taken mostly either twice a day or once at bedtime.

 - Long-acting insulin starts to work a few hours after injection and works for about 24 hours, sometimes longer.
 It helps control glucose throughout the day.
 It is often combined with rapid- or short-acting insulin as needed.

 - Premixed or mixed insulin is a combination of 2 different types of insulin.
 It has both a basal and bolus dose to control glucose after meals and throughout the day.

 - Inhaled insulin is a rapid-acting breathable insulin powder that starts working within 15 minutes of use.
+It peaks 30 minutes after taking it and lasts about 3 hours.
 It is used just before meals.

 One or more types of insulin may be used together to help control your blood sugar.
 You also may use insulin along with other diabetes medicines.
 Your health care provider will work with you to find the right combination of medications for you.